skip to main content

 Hello Students/Parents/Guardians,

 Here is a little of my background.
 I was born and raised in Susanville and I am so thankful to be teaching in my home community.
 I am a fully credentialed Physical Education and Social Science Education teacher.
 I completed my teaching credential and Master’s degree at UC Davis.
 Prior to attending UC Davis, I graduated with my Bachelor’s degree from San Diego State University.
 While completing my undergraduate degree I worked for the US Forest Service as a seasonal Wildland Firefighter and EMT from 2010-2019.
 During my time teaching at the high school level I was the head wrestling coach for four seasons and I still have a great love for youth athletics.
-This will be my ninth year teaching, four years teaching at the high school level, two years teaching in corrections, and two years at the middle school level.
+This will be my tenth year teaching; four years teaching at the high school level, two years teaching in corrections, and two years at the middle school level.
 I have a broad range of experience in athletics and fitness.
 As for organized sports I am a proud Grizzly Alumni who played football, baseball, and wrestled.
 At the collegiate level I played rugby at San Diego State.
-I have a broad range of experience in extreme sports and recreation with a basic level of experience in most extreme sports and higher levels of experience in snowboarding, skiing, golfing, trail running, backpacking, mountain biking, and dirt bike riding.
-I also have a broad range of experience in fitness training, ranging from distance running to power lifting, from specific sport training to wildland firefighter fitness training, from training middle-age adults to small children, and from high level competitive training to basic rehabilitative injury recovery and prevention training.
+I have a broad range of experience in extreme sports and recreation with a basic level of experience in most.
+I have higher levels of experience in snowboarding, skiing, trail running, backpacking, mountain biking, dirt bike riding, and golfing.
+I also have a broad range of experience in fitness training, ranging from distance running to power lifting, specific sport training to wildland firefighter fitness, from training middle-age adults to training small children, and from high level competitive training to basic rehabilitative injury recovery and prevention.

 Make-Up Assignment Options: